 - Overall productivity decrease

-As with any disease, we need to actively apply the cure.
+As with any disease, we need to apply the cure actively.

 What is the Cure?

-In order to fight the urge of addictive behavior, we need to understand that the urge won’t disappear, but it can be substituted with a positive habit we want to implement.
+To fight the urge of addictive behavior, we need to understand that the call won’t disappear, but it can be substituted with a positive habit we want to implement.
 Quitting without having a contingency plan will have the same effect as famous “yo-yo” diets: it might work for a day or two, and then you will revert to the old behavior pattern with a binge period on top.

 The Substitute Behavior Pattern

-Darren and I embarked a great substitute network for Facebook and Twitter, one that rewards us for the positive behavior patterns that we set for ourselves.
-This network is called ”Lift” and it is gimmicking Facebook, but instead it rewards us back with positive stimuli in order to encourage us further towards the desired action.
+Darren and I embarked on a vast substitute network for Facebook and Twitter, one that rewards us for the positive behavior patterns that we set for ourselves.
+This network is called ”Lift” and it is gimmicking Facebook, but instead, it rewards us back with positive stimuli to encourage us further towards the desired action.